-LCG-CDP proposes to stimulate business development and expansion, create employment opportunities, encourage private investment, promote economic development, and enhance neighborhood vitality and commercial enterprise by making loans available to businesses.
+The LCG, CDP proposes to stimulate business development and expansion, create employment opportunities, encourage private investment, promote economic development, and enhance neighborhood vitality and commercial enterprise by making loans available to businesses.

-The State of Louisiana secured Opportunity Zone certification for several lower-income census tracts located within LCG-CDP.
-These areas include the locally designated "University Corridor" region within LCG-CDP, which will be a focus of the LCG-CDP economic development efforts.
+The State of Louisiana secured Opportunity Zone certification for several lower-income census tracts located within the LCG.
+These areas include the locally designated "University Corridor" region within the LCG which will be a focus of the LCG economic development efforts.